 Tip 2.
 Make a list of all schools to visit

 If your child wants to do the AQE / GL test and go to a grammar school, that’s great but they’ll have to do well in the test to gain a place.
-Consider these grammar schools as your plan A and my advice is to also visit schools in your area that do not rely on an AQE / GL score and they actually might surprise you.
+Consider these grammar schools as your plan A but my advice is to also visit schools in your area that do not rely on an AQE / GL score.

 Tip 3.
 Do your research before the visit